 We recently spent a weekend in Somerset visiting the caves at Cheddar Gorge and Wookey Hole.
 On Saturday evening we decided to grab some dinner in nearby Wells as it looked like a pretty place to poke about in for an hour or two.

-Neither the husband or I had heard of Wells, which is England’s smallest city.
+Neither the husband or I had heard of Wells.
 Having visited, we now feel pretty ashamed of ourselves!
 It turned out we liked Wells so much that we decided we had to go back on Sunday morning to look around some more.

 This cathedral is a real stunner; it’s one of the most wonderful cathedrals we’ve been in.
 Could it be the most beautiful in England?
 Quite possibly!